monemihir/LZMA-SDK/README.md

 LZMA SDK code made available as a nuget package

-The code is provided as is completely copyright of Igor Pavlov.
+The source code is provided as is completely copyright of Igor Pavlov.

 See www.7-zip.org for more details.

-### Note

-While the latest version of the 7z library is 16.04, there have been no changes to the SDK code which is why a new package has not been released.